-Ms. Bowab serves as MSLAW's Director of Financial Aid and bursar.
-Her responsibilities include all aspects of MSLAW's accounting practices, as well as financial aid tuition related matters, and veterans' benefits.
+Ms. Bowab is MSLAW's Director of Financial Aid and bursar and is responsible for all aspects of MSLAW's accounting practices, as well as financial aid tuition related matters, and veterans' benefits.

-The purpose of financial aid at MSLAW is to help students finance their education through payment plans, subsidized federal loans, and unsubsidized federal loans.
+Our goal is to help students finance their education through payment plans, subsidized federal loans, and unsubsidized federal loans.
 All subsidized loans at MSLAW are awarded on the basis of need, which is determined through the financial aid application materials.

 To receive financial aid, a student must be registered for at least half time (6 credits) per semester.
-All financial aid is to be used to help defray the costs of tuition and fees and other education-related expenses incurred during the academic year.
+All financial aid is to be used to help defray the costs of tuition and fees and other educationrelated expenses incurred during the academic year.

-Massachusetts School of Law's financial aid office is available to all students.
+Massachusetts School of Law's Financial Aid Office is available to all students.
 Please contact Lynn Bowab or Kathy Perry to obtain application materials and instructions.